caporaso-lab/q2-books/q2-shotgun/q2-shotgun/04-MAG-analysis.md

     --verbose
 ```
 ### Binning
-Binning is the process of grouping contigs into putative genomes based on sequence composition, coverage, and other features.
-Here we use MetaBAT.
+Finally, we are ready to perform contig binning.
+This process involves categorizing contigs into distinct bins or groups based on their likely origin from different microbial species or strains within a mixed community.
+Here, we will use the MetaBAT 2 tool, which uses tetranucleotide frequency together with abundance (coverage) information to assign contigs to individual bins.

 ```bash
 qiime moshpit bin-contigs-metabat \
     --i-contigs "./moshpit_tutorial/cache:contigs" \